VikramxD/PicPilot/README.md

    - For converting images to videos
    - Max batch size: 1, Batch timeout: 0.1 seconds

-Each endpoint is served by a separate LitServer instance, allowing for optimized performance and resource allocation.

 ## Coming Soon / Roadmap
 🎨 Integration with more AI models for diverse visual effects